-- Ensure that they and their teams undertake key tasks as detailed in this policy, in accordance with JCQ regulations, within the exams process and meet internal deadlines regarding exams. - Ensure that they keep themselves updated with exam board subject and teacherspecific information to confirm effective delivery of qualifications (including attendance in relevant exam board training/update events). - Work with SENCO to establish 'normal way of working' for students who require Exam Access Arrangements (EAA), and provide supporting evidence from relevant subject area. - Ensure EAAs are applied appropriately to coursework and controlled tasks. - Provide any exam /coursework information required by the Head of Faculty. - Provide guidance to candidates regarding exam entries or amendments to entries. - Prepare candidates for the exam, including their responsibilities during exam. - Assist in getting candidates into exam room in the appropriate manner.
+- Ensure that they and their teams undertake key tasks as detailed in this policy, in accordance with JCQ regulations, within the exams process and meet internal deadlines regarding exams. - Ensure that they keep themselves updated with exam board subject and teacherspecific information to confirm effective delivery of qualifications (including attendance in relevant exam board training/update events).

+- Work with SENCO to establish 'normal way of working' for students who require Exam Access Arrangements (EAA), and provide supporting evidence from relevant subject area. - Ensure EAAs are applied appropriately to coursework and controlled tasks. - Provide any exam /coursework information required by the Head of Faculty. - Ensures that their students are aware of malpractice policies and procedures relating to NEA/coursework (including use/misuse if AI) according to the JCQ regulations. - Provide guidance to candidates regarding exam entries or amendments to entries. - Prepare candidates for the exams/assessments, including their responsibilities during exam. - Assist in getting candidates into exam room in the appropriate manner.
 A member(s) of the year group team (and/or senior leader) assemble students outside the exam room / assist with students entering the exam room as part of the process for identifying candidates. - Inform Examinations Officer of cases of special considerations as soon as possible. - Securely keep returned coursework/controlled assessments under exam conditions to support applications for special considerations until enquiry about results (EAR) or appeals has passed.